 Video of the Day

-And while the challenges of the pandemic — layoffs, anxiety, stress, isolation and more — can lead people to drink, even before the novel coronavirus pandemic, alcohol use disorder (AUD), was on the rise, per an August 2020 article in Behaviour Research and Therapy.
+And while recent challenges — layoffs, anxiety, social unrest, war and more — can lead people to drink, alcohol use disorder (AUD) was on the rise before 2020, per an August 2020 article in Behaviour Research and Therapy.

 AUD is an umbrella diagnosis that encompasses alcohol dependence and alcohol abuse.
 In the United States, about 15 million people have AUD, according to the NIAAA.

 An increase in new diagnoses of AUD due to social distancing is "probable," per a July 2020 editorial in the Lancet Gastroenterology and Hepatology, noting that an increase in people's drinking patterns is a "hint at the emergence of a subgroup of drinkers at risk of establishing potentially dangerous patterns of alcohol consumption during lockdown."